The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Key metrics:

-- Marketing Qualified Leads (MQLs) — Contacts who meet your scoring threshold.
-Be ruthless about your scoring model — if more than 40% of MQLs get rejected by sales, your threshold is too low.
+- Marketing Qualified Leads (MQLs).
+Contacts who meet your scoring threshold.
+Be ruthless about your scoring model.
+If more than 40% of MQLs get rejected by sales, your threshold is too low.

-- Content engagement depth — Pages per session, time on site, and return visit rate for contacts who have identified themselves.
+- Content engagement depth.
+Pages per session, time on site, and return visit rate for contacts who have identified themselves.

-- Email opt-in rate — What percentage of visitors subscribe to your content?
+- Email opt-in rate.
+What percentage of visitors subscribe to your content?

 Target-setting guidance: Demo request rates vary wildly by industry.
 For horizontal B2B SaaS, 1-3% of website sessions converting to a demo request is typical.
 For vertical SaaS with a narrower audience, 3-7% is achievable.